containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

     preferring exclusive CPUs, as long as there are enough free CPUs.
 The default is `false`: prefer filling and inflating existing balloons over creating new ones.
+  - `preferIsolCpus`: if `true`,prefer system isolated CPUs (refer to kernel command line parameter "isolcpus") for this balloon.
+Warning: if there are not enough isolated CPUs in the system for balloons that prefer them, balloons may include normal CPUs, too.
+This kind of mixed-CPU balloons require special attention when implementing programs that run on them.
+Therefore it is recommended to limit the number of balloon CPUs (see maxCPUs) and allocate CPUs upfront (see minBalloons, minCPUs) when using preferIsolCpus.
+The default is `false`.
   - `shareIdleCPUsInSame`: Whenever the number of or sizes of balloons change, idle CPUs (that do not belong to any balloon) are reshared as extra CPUs to containers in balloons with this option.
 The value